BarrettFrost/Smart_menu-project/readme.md

 #### *Sprint 2: Web Application, MQTT testing(Late Feb - Early March)*

 With a working M5 program, we moved to build the web application, and experiment with sending JSON packets through MQTT.
-When experimenting with MQTT and M5 a problem was discovered the M5 could only accept a certain number of characters via JSON from MQTT.
-This was issue because our JSON String we quite long due the all menu items and each indivual items data.
-With some research it was discovered that the PubSubClient library has a max MQTT JSON Packet size of 256.
-This was subsequently increased to 1000.

 We started with our user story for allowing users to browse restaurants and find what to eat: